You have the power to improve how you sound when you speak.

 - Follow the instructions to create your account.

-- Receive immediate access to all course materials.
+- Receive immediate access to the course site.

 Join Stress Simplified

-- Seven modules on word stress, stress patterns, sentence stress and thought groups
+- Over 35 video lessons on word stress, stress patterns, sentence stress and thought groups

-- 30+ video lessons to guide you step-by-step through the process
+- 30 day boot camp to guide you step-by-step through the practice exercises

 - Motivational emails and weekly guidance to encourage you and keep you on track

-- Permanent access to a private course site you can access anytime
+- Unlimited access to a private course site you can access anytime

 - Access to all future updates and improvements